shubham9411/blog/_posts/2014-12-03-making-airtel-3g-dongle-work-on-mac-os-10-dot-10-yosemite.md

 ###Step 6:
 Click on "New" button to create a new profile.
 Give it a name, such as "airtel 3g".
-Also, make sure the "Access Nunber" is set to `*99#`.
+Also, make sure the "Access Number" is set to `*99#`.
 Click "Save", then "Ok".

 ![Configuring a new profile]({{site.baseurl}}/images/airtel3g-yosemite/4-new-profile-and-access-number.png)

 ###Step 7:
 Insert your Dongel into an USB port.
 You should see "Mobile Partner" application starting automatically.
-Choose the profile you created in Step 6 ("airtel 3g") and "Connect"
+Choose the profile you created in Step 6 ("airtel 3g") and "Connect".

 ![The Dialer Screen]({{site.baseurl}}/images/airtel3g-yosemite/5-dialer-screen.png)